vabal/vabal/README.md

 Here are some known gotchas that affect `vabal`:
 - `vabal` trusts the constraints imposed on `base` (and `Cabal` constraints found in the setup-depends section, if any) that it finds in the cabal file, therefore it only finds a ghc version that makes it possible to respect the constraints, but it is not guaranteed that the build will be successful.
-(Generally one should always write correct constraints)
+(Generally one should always write correct constraints).

+If you want a deeper analysis that also considers other dependencies, use the `--try-hard` flag.

  Full list of options